gramineproject/gsc/Documentation/index.rst

 .. option:: -k

-   Used to sign the Intel SGX enclave
+   Key file used to sign the Intel SGX enclave

 .. option:: -p